amberj/yapp/README.md

 Work in progress.
 As of now, following file formats are supported:
 * Supported input file formats: **.markdown**
 * Supported output file formats: **.pdf**
-The plan is to add support for all input/output formats that are supported by ```pandoc```.
+<br />The plan is to add support for all input/output formats that are
+supported by ```pandoc```.

 ## Installation